Willow Sidhe is a nature enthusiast and has experience understanding natural dyes, "tannins," and methods to remove

 Ink stains don't typically adhere to linoleum or vinyl tile, so removing ink stains from these surfaces is easy most of the time.
 More serious stains do occur, though they most often require nothing more than a little household cleaner.

-stain with an all-purpose cleaner following the manufacturer's
+- Spray the stain with an all-purpose cleaner following the manufacturer's directions.

 - Rinse away the cleaner, and the ink stain should be gone.

 - If it remains, soak a clean cloth in ammonia and place it over the stained portion of tile.

 - Leave it in place for about 15 minutes, then remove and rinse away any residue.
 The stain should be completely gone.